Updated June 2022

 Too much industry jargon makes readers scroll by.
 Use the second slide to spell out your subject.
 The best content communicates clearly, which is why this step is so important.

 Subtext: The definition of content batching

-Slides Three to Seven: Name the benefits of the topic your explaining.
+Name the benefits of the topic you’re explaining.
 You can include one point per slide.
 Remember, these posts need to be readable, so it’s better to have more slides than one slide with too much text.

 A go-to templated format ensures that everything you’re putting out into the world follows a style guide.
 Plus, it is essentially a checklist for making sure you didn’t miss anything.

 Tools like Canva make the design process so simple.
-You can even customize plug-and-play templates to make creating carousel posts even more effortless.
+Customize plug-and-play templates to make creating carousel posts practically effortless.

 Instagram carousel posts are great for sharing in-depth educational content, but it’s not the only way to use the format.
 Here are three more ways to use Instagram carousel posts in your small business content strategy.